ezspot/bisnode-api/README.md

-# Bisnode Person Search API
+# Bisnode Directory Search API

-A Go service that provides an HTTP API for searching person information using Bisnode's API.
+A Go service that provides an HTTP API for searching person and company information using Bisnode's Directory Search API.
+The service supports searching by mobile number for individuals and by organization number for companies.

 ## Prerequisites